emintatli/TM4C-ADC-UART-C-cS-Interface/README.md

 # TM4C-ADC-UART-C-cS-Interface

-TM4C reading ADC via serial port and printing data from c# pc interface
+TM4C reading ADC via serial port and displaying data from c# pc interface

 C# PC interface: (you have to enter these values:date-time text ,  then click USB icon on right side program will start the timer inside the microcontroller and you will see the ADC value on your computers screen in sync)